cosmoconsult/D365BC-Blob-Storage-API/README.md

 You can also make use of "optional URI parameters" (e.g. "maxresults" for ["List Blobs"](https://docs.microsoft.com/en-us/rest/api/storageservices/list-blobs)).
 The "Request Object" contains some functions for predefined parameters (SetTimeoutParameter, SetVersionIdParameter, SetSnapshotParameter, SetPrefixParameter, SetDelimiterParameter, SetMaxResultsParameter), but you can also use a "generic" approach with the function "AddOptionalUriParameter(Key, Value)".

-### Sample Code
+## Samples

 Check out the procedures in `table 89000 "AZBSA Blob Storage Connection"` to see examples for the usage.
-Below you can find a simple example to create a Container in a Storage Account:
+Below you can find some more.

+### Create Container

 ```
 local procedure CreateContainer(ContainerName: Text)